MarinaShmovganets/lighthouse/docs/throttling.md

 ## Throttling basics

-1. The DevTools network throttling, which Lighthouse uses, is implemented within Chrome at the request-level.
+1. The DevTools network throttling, which Lighthouse uses, is implemented within Chrome at the _request-level_.
 As a result, it has some downsides that are now summarized in this doc: [Network Throttling & Chrome - status](https://docs.google.com/document/d/1TwWLaLAfnBfbk5_ZzpGXegPapCIfyzT4MWuZgspKUAQ/edit).
-The TLDR: while it's a [decent approximation](https://docs.google.com/document/d/1uS9SH1KpVH31JAmf-iIZ61VazwAF9MrCVwETshBC4UQ/edit), it inaccurately models a slow connection.
+The TLDR: while it's a [decent approximation](https://docs.google.com/document/d/1uS9SH1KpVH31JAmf-iIZ61VazwAF9MrCVwETshBC4UQ/edit), it's not a sufficient model of a slow connection.
-1. Proxy-level throttling tools do not affect UDP data, so they're not recommended.
+1. _Proxy-level_ throttling tools do not affect UDP data, so they're not recommended.
-1. Packet-level throttling tools are able to make the most accurate network simulation.
+1. _Packet-level_ throttling tools are able to make the most accurate network simulation.

-## Improved packet-level throttling
+## How do I get high-quality packet-level throttling?

 If you want to use more accurate throttling, read on.